A common question that couples seeking divorce ask is “what will be the average cost of the divorce?”

 Here are a few important things to know, understand and work upon to keep costs at a minimum:

 - Couples should always be well prepared for all meetings with their attorneys.

 - As a client, an individual seeking divorce should always be available for his / her attorney.
 Prompt response to phone calls and messages seeking information will help in reducing costs.

-- Communication between both the parties is also another factor that affects cost.
-The ability of both spouses to communicate well and resolve divorce related issues like asset division, child custody, spousal support, etc. will decrease costs in terms of attorney fees, court fees.
+- Communication between both parties is also another factor that affects cost.
+The ability of both spouses to communicate well and resolve divorce-related issues like asset division, child custody, spousal support, etc. will decrease costs in terms of attorney fees, court fees.

 - Factors such as child custody and parenting plans also affect costs.
 It is often seen that in contested divorces, where parents cannot come to terms on child custody and formulate a clear parenting plan, the court appoints a “guardian ad litem”.
 This appointment is of an independent lawyer who represents the children’s interests.
 The ‘guardian ad litem’ is appointed in cases of child abuse or neglect.
 The fees for this lawyer are borne by both the spouses and can add significant costs.